 System Backup and Restoration

-- Databases are backed up on a daily basis and stored in a protected storage container which is not publically available
+- Databases are backed up every 3 hours and stored in a protected storage container which is not publicly available

 - Media Assets are stored using the Rackspace Cloud Files product.
 Backups are instantly taken and copies of the files are stored in 3 locations, please refer to Rackspace for further information relating to the Cloud Files product

-- Database backups are regularly tested to ensure that in the event of a system failure the solution can be recovered.
+- Database backups are tested weekly to ensure that in the event of a system failure the solution can be recovered.

 - A backup of the production data is always used as part of the QA process prior to any platform updates.